-Note: Students born in, or with citizenship from, US Designated Countries will not be approved for access to NASA facilities.
+- 1. The Applicant will not be approved for access to NASA Facilities - 2.
 For more information on US Designated Countries, please go to this site -- https://oiir.hq.nasa.gov/nasaecp/.

 Appendix B: Required Hazard Documentation for NASA's Scientific Balloon Program Office